 Last Major Update:

 This corn maze near Houston offers 30 plus fall fun attractions for families.
 An 8 acre maze and an 8 acre pick your own patch for pumpkins.
 Fun includes wagon rides, horse carousel, gem mining, pig races, barnyard animals and children’s playground.
 See more than 500 lighted pumpkins in their Pumpkin Hollar.
-Open on weekends from September 26th, 2015 to mid-November.
+Open on weekends from late September to November.
 They also sell Christmas trees in season.
 Located west of Katy at FM 362 & Morrison Rd., Brookshire, TX 77423.
 This is about 44 miles west of downtown Houston.
-Past themes have featured Blue Bell (2014) First Responders (2013), Uncle Sam says You can vote!
-(2012) and NASA (2011).

 P-6 Farms – Montgomery, TX